SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch19:monitoring_file_events.md

        // Unique cookie associating related events.
 Currently, this field is only
        // used for `rename(2)`.
 If this happens, an `IN_MOVED_FROM` event will be
        // delivered to the directory from which the file moves and an `IN_MOVED_TO`
-       // event is delivered to the directory to which the file moves.
+       // event is delivered to the directory to which the file moves, such two
+       // events will have the same `cookie` field so that they can be associated.
        // In other cases, this field is simply set to 0. uint32_t cookie;